syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Layout.md

 ## SliceAndDiceAuto

-**SliceAndDiceAuto** layout creates rectangles with high aspect ratio and displays them sorted both horizontally and vertically.
+The **SliceAndDiceAuto** layout creates rectangles with high aspect ratio and displays them sorted both horizontally and vertically.

 {% tabs %}